kayqq/PiccUp/README.md

 npm start
 ```

-server is hosted on `http://localhost:4001/` to see your app.
+The backend server will be hosted on `http://localhost:4001/`

-Then open `http://localhost:3000/` to see your app.
+Open up `http://localhost:3000/` to see the app.